papamarkou/GeometricMCMC.jl/README.md

 stands so far.
 The log-posterior is also one of the model's functions and it does not need to be specified by the user, since the `Model` type sets it to be the sum of the log-likelihood with the log-prior.

+It is apparent that the `Model` type represents a Bayesian model.
+However, it is also possible to accommodate simpler statistical models, such a non-Bayesian log-target.
+This can be achieved, for instance, by setting the log-likelihood to be equal to the log-target and the improper log-prior to be zero.

+For ease of use, all the user-defined functions in the Model type share the same signature
+    functionName(pars, nPars, data)
+where `pars` are the model's parameters simulated by the MCMC algorithm and thus not needed to be numerically specified by the user, `nPars` is the number of parameters and `data` is an Array `Array{Any}` or a dictionary `Dict{Any, Any}` holding the data.

+The Model can be instantiated with fewer arguments.
+For instance, the Metropolis-Hastings function `mh`

 ### The MCMC option types